 See How the Puppy Reacts

-Puppies anxious or fearful of being left alone as in separation anxiety may try to escape by clawing windows or doors, and crying or howling for company, or even chewing or eliminating inappropriately.
+The pup's response to fear depends on the circumstances and how confident (or not) the pup may be.
+When the opportunity is available, most pups run away or try to hide from the threat.
+Puppies anxious or fearful of being left alone may try to escape by clawing windows or doors, and crying or howling for company, or even chewing or eliminating inappropriately.
 A submissive dog crouches in a low position then rolls on his back and performs submissive urination to appease the perceived threat.

 Many young dogs tend toward shyness during adolescence, at about four to five months of age.
 Careful socialization to potential triggers during this time can be helpful.
 Most of these fear-related behaviors fade as the dog matures, gains confidence, and becomes used to the triggering situation.
-Exceptions can develop into problem behaviors, though.
+Exceptions can develop into problem behaviors.

-An extremely fearful dog, especially one who reacts with aggressiveness need more help that most pet owners can offer.
+Punishing the dog for fearful behavior does not work, and in some instances will escalate the behavior and make it worse.
+An extremely fearful dog, especially one who reacts with aggressiveness, need more help that most pet owners can offer.
 Consult a professional animal behaviorist for advice; some dogs may benefit from anti-anxiety medications.